Skip to content

 Background

-Host abnormal restart monitoring is an important aspect of modern internet system operation and maintenance.
-On the one hand, the stability and reliability of computer systems are crucial for the smooth operation of businesses and the user experience.
-When a host experiences abnormal restarts or other issues, it may lead to system crashes, service interruptions, and data loss, which in turn affect business operations and user satisfaction.
-On the other hand, with the increasing number and scale of hosts in cloud computing and virtualization environments, system complexity is also constantly increasing, as is the probability of problems occurring.
-This requires system administrators to use relevant system monitoring tools for real-time monitoring and promptly discover and resolve abnormal restarts and other issues.
-Therefore, implementing host abnormal restart monitoring in a reasonable manner can help enterprises quickly diagnose problems, reduce business risks, improve operation and maintenance efficiency, and enhance user experience.
+HOST abnormal restart monitoring is an important part of modern internet system operations.
+On one hand, the stability and reliability of computer systems are crucial for the smooth operation of businesses and user experience.
+When a HOST experiences issues such as abnormal restarts, it can lead to risks like system crashes, service interruptions, and data loss, which in turn affect business operations and customer satisfaction.
+On the other hand, in cloud computing and virtualization environments, the number and scale of HOSTs continue to grow, and system complexity is also increasing, leading to a higher probability of problems occurring.
+This necessitates that system administrators use relevant system monitoring tools for real-time monitoring and promptly identify and resolve issues such as abnormal restarts.
+Therefore, reasonably implementing HOST abnormal restart monitoring can help businesses quickly diagnose problems, reduce business risks, and enhance operational efficiency and user experience.

-2. In Guance「Management / API Key Management」create API Key
+2. In Guance "Manage / API Key Management," create an API Key for performing operations.

-In the DataFlux Func, install the "Guance Custom Inspection (Host Restart)" through the "Script Market" and follow the prompts to configure the Guance API Key to complete activation.
+In your self-hosted DataFlux Func, install "Guance Self-hosted Inspection (HOST Restart)" via the "Script Market" and follow the prompts to configure the Guance API Key to enable it.

 image